hdriqi/piece-app/README.md

 Smart Contract
 ==============

-The smart contract was deployed at dev-v1.piece.testnet.
+The smart contract was deployed at [dev-v1.piece.testnet](https://explorer.testnet.near.org/accounts/dev-v1.piece.testnet).

-The source code for the smart contract can be found at https://github.com/hdriqi/piece-protocol.
+You can read the source code for the smart contract [here](https://github.com/hdriqi/piece-protocol).